Jean Alesi: 1999

-Prost
+Prost and Jordan (2000–2001)

 For the 2000 season, Alesi moved on to join Prost, which was owned by his former Ferrari teammate and four time World Drivers' Champion Alain Prost, after Prost had bought the Ligier team in early 1997 and renamed it.
 However, the car was very slow and unreliable.
 He was hit by a billboard in qualifying for the Brazilian Grand Prix, resulting in an accident, but came out unscathed.
 He failed to score a single point during the season, for the first time in his career.
 Late in the season, he criticised the car and the Peugeot engines, so much so that in the French Grand Prix, the technicians of the Transalpine went on strike for five minutes.
 A bad accident in the German Grand Prix threatened his ability to race at the subsequent Grand Prix in Hungary, but he was able to take part.

 In 2001 the Prost car was reliable and he finished every race that he drove for the Prost team.
 He got into a points-scoring position at the wet Brazilian Grand Prix but his tyres went off and consequently he dropped to eighth place.
-Alesi scored his first points since the 1999 season at the Monaco Grand Prix, with a sixth place, and then finished fifth at the Canadian Grand Prix.
+Alesi scored his first points since the 1999 season at the Monaco Grand Prix, with a sixth place.
+He then finished fifth at the Canadian Grand Prix and celebrated by performing some donuts and tossing his helmet into the crowd.
 A dispute after the British Grand Prix, however, saw Alesi walk out after the German Grand Prix, where he scored a point.
 This was because German driver Heinz-Harald Frentzen was suddenly sacked by Jordan after the British Grand Prix and needed a drive.
 He joined the Prost team, and Alesi joined Jordan.
 Alesi was fined and criticised by Prost, who had given him a two-year contract and did not want to lose his number one driver.

-Jordan
+Alesi first raced for Prost in 2001.
 Alesi ended his open-wheel career in 2001 with Jordan.
 Alesi had driven for Jordan in Formula 3000 when he won the championship in 1989.
 He drove the remaining five races of 2001 for Jordan, scoring his last Formula one points in Belgium by finishing sixth.
-Alesi made his 200th Formula One start in 2001 United States Grand Prix and finished his F1 career at the 2001 Japanese Grand Prix, where he retired after colliding with Kimi Räikkönen on lap 5.
+Alesi made his two-hundredth Formula One start in 2001 United States Grand Prix and finished his F1 career at the 2001 Japanese Grand Prix, where he retired after colliding with Kimi Räikkönen on lap five.
 However, he was generally outpaced by team-mate Jarno Trulli, and the team opted to take on Takuma Sato instead for 2002.
 Although Alesi was offered a drive with Arrows, he did not want to race for another season in an uncompetitive car, and so decided to retire from Formula One.